Four-state Medicaid audit findings

 Practice risk score

-A 0–100 operating view with top drivers, dollar exposure, and month-over-month movement.
+A 0–100 payer-risk view with top drivers, dollar exposure, and score movement.

-Each billed line is checked against its session note and authorization coverage, so missing documentation, CPT/unit mismatches, and authorization gaps are visible together.
+Each service line is checked against its session note, treatment plan context, and authorization coverage, so missing documentation, CPT/unit mismatches, and auth gaps show up together.

-The dashboard rolls those findings into a Practice Risk Score, billed dollars at risk, factor breakdowns, and line-level review paths your team can act on.
+Claimo rolls findings into a Practice Risk Score, billed dollars at risk, factor breakdowns, and line-level review paths your team can act on.

-Three operating views of one monitoring system: practice-level exposure, authorization coverage, and line-level claim support.
+Three operating views of one system: practice-level payer risk, authorization coverage, and line-level support across notes, treatment plans, and claims.

 Based on 1184 documents this month.
 Lower is better — zero means nothing flagged.